FAQs: High Risk for Breast Cancer

 In this video, learn about the innovative high-risk breast cancer prevention program at IU Health that develops individualized surveillance plans to help manage each woman's risk of developing breast cancer.

-Our highly-skilled physicians will provide you with a personalized plan that fits your individual needs.
+Our highly-skilled physicians will provide you with a personalized breast cancer prevention plan that fits your individual needs.
 This plan consists of a 360 degree approach that provides:

-If you are considered at risk of developing breast cancer, you can take charge of your health by talking to your doctor and following the recommendations for receiving regular mammograms and other examinations.
+If you are considered at risk of developing breast cancer, you can take charge of your health.
+At IU Health, our oncology specialists will help you understand your risk for breast cancer.
+Then, we’ll help you develop a personalized plan for prevention.
+Always talk to your doctor and follow the recommendations for receiving regular mammograms and other examinations.

 It's important to empower yourself with knowledge of your own risk factors for breast cancer.